thestalkers/policies/com/github/docs/pt-site-policy-github-company-policies.md

-Políticas da empresa do GitHub - GitHub Docs
+Políticas da empresa do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)